ForYouPage-Org/saturn-api/README.md

 🚨 **SECURITY NOTICE**: Authentication endpoints currently expose the `email` field in responses.
 This is a security/privacy concern that will be addressed in a future update.

-⚠️ **CRITICAL SECURITY VULNERABILITY**: The actor search endpoint (`/api/actors/search`) exposes password hashes in responses.
-This is a serious security vulnerability that needs immediate attention.

-🔴 **KNOWN ISSUE**: Post like/unlike functionality is currently broken due to ID validation mismatch.
-The endpoints expect MongoDB ObjectId format but posts use ActivityPub URL format.
+✅ **RECENT FIXES**:

+- **Security**: Fixed actor search endpoint to properly filter out password hashes and sensitive information
+- **Functionality**: Fixed post like/unlike endpoints to accept both ObjectId and ActivityPub URL formats
-✅ **RECENT FIX**: Fixed login endpoint issue where `findByUsername` was incorrectly searching by `preferredUsername` instead of `username` field.
-This resolves intermittent login failures reported by frontend teams.
+- **Authentication**: Fixed login endpoint issue where `findByUsername` was incorrectly searching by `preferredUsername` instead of `username` field

 ### Register User